 The final sample consisted of 71 children (18 female) of which 26 had received a diagnosis of ADHD.

 Children with ADHD.
 Families of children with ADHD were contacted through outpatient clinics and advertising in newspapers and social media.
 In total, 33 children with ADHD and their families initially agreed to participate.
-Of these, two were excluded from analysis because of equipment failure, five because the child eventually did not want to take part in the experiment, and one because the parents did not hand in the symptom measures.
+Of these, two were excluded because of equipment failure, five because the child eventually did not want to take part in the experiment, and one because the parents did not hand in the symptom measures.
 Parents confirmed that the child had received a diagnosis of either ADHD combined (ADHD-C), ADHD with primarily inattentive presentation (ADHD-PI), or ADHD not otherwise specified (ADHD-NOS) from a clinical psychologist or psychiatrist in regular care, and specified the clinic and year of diagnosis.
 Of the included children, one had a diagnosis of ADHD-PI, one had ADHD-NOS, and 24 had the combined presentation.
 Parent ratings confirmed symptom levels within the range of clinical concern according to the Swanson, Nolan, and Pelham Scale (SNAP-IV; Bussing, Fernandez, Harwood, Wei Hou, et al., 2008) in all but two cases.
 These children were included in the analyses, but we conducted exploratory analyses after excluding them.
 This did not change any of the results.
 Comorbid diagnoses according to medical records or parental report were dyslexia (n = 2), speech and language disorder (n = 1), and developmental coordination disorder (n = 1).

 Eighteen children with ADHD were on medication for ADHD (metylphenidate; n = 12; guanfacine; n = 2; atomeoxetine; n = 1; dexamphetamine; n = 1; drug name not reported; n = 2).
 Families were asked to withdraw medication during the day of the experiment if possible, but four children had taken medication at the day of visit (guanfacine; n = 2; methylphenidate; n = 2).
 One additional participant was treated for insomnia with melatonin.

 To control for potential effects of medication, we coded medication status at the day of testing as a new binary variable.
-Participants who either failed to washout from stimulant medication (n = 2), or who were treated with long term acting non-stimulants (guanfacine or atomoxetine, n = 3), or treated with unknown substances (n = 2) were coded as on medication.
+Participants who either failed to washout from stimulant medication (n = 2), or who were treated with long-acting non-stimulants (guanfacine or atomoxetine, n = 3), or treated with unknown substances (n = 2) were coded as on medication.
 In exploratory analyses, we ran the analyses after removing participants on medication (see Results).

 In addition to the children with an ADHD diagnosis, a group of typically developing children was recruited.
 One thousand families in the local area with children in the 8-12 years age range were randomly selected from the population registry and contacted by mail.
 One hundred and sixteen interested parents responded to an on-line survey, and children who matched the diagnosed children on age, sex, and when possible socio-economic status (SES) were invited and took part in the study.
 In total, 47 children were invited and tested.
 Of these, two children had no valid data due to equipment failure.
 None of the typically developing children had a psychiatric disorder according to parental report or questionnaires, but teacher ratings on the Strength and Difficulties Questionnaire (SDQ; Goodman, 1997) and SNAP-IV were in the clinical range for three participants (ADHD-C, conduct and emotional problems: n = 1; ADHD-PI: n = 1; emotional problems: n = 1) defined as scores above the 90th percentile of the national norms (Malmberg, Rydell, & Smedje, 2003).
-Given the aim to study symptom dimensions across the whole range, these participants were included in the analyses, but all results remained unchanged when these participants were excluded.
+Given the aim to study symptom dimensions across the whole range, these participants were included in the analyses, but all results remained unchanged when they were excluded.